 The eastern edge of Ramat Kokhav appears to have been settled already in the ancient Israelite period (12th century BC).
 The region was within the inheritance of the tribe of Yisasskhar.
-Subsequently, in the period of the Mishna and the Talmud (2nd and 6th centuries BC), there was a Jewish settlement there named Kochava, and archaeological excavations uncovered the remains of residential homes and a public building.
-Some have identified this place as Grifina – one of the series of peaks on which, according to ancient Rabbinical sources, torches or bonfires were lit to announce the new moon.
+Subsequently, in the Mishna and the Talmud periods (2nd and 6th centuries BC), there was a Jewish settlement named Kochava, and archaeological excavations uncovered the remains of residential homes and a public building.
+Some have identified this place as Grifina – a series of peaks on which, according to ancient Rabbinical sources, torches or bonfires were lit to announce the new moon.

 The Crusaders used the stones of the Jewish settlement to build their fortress.
 During excavations in the fortress, carved basalt stones were found that had been taken from an ancient synagogue, among them a stone on which a seven-branched candelabra was carved.
 The Arabic name of the fortress, Kawkab al-Hawa (Star of the Winds), preserves the sound of the ancient Hebrew name.

 In the 12 century, after the crusaders conquered the land and established the Kingdom of Jerusalem, the area of Kokhav HaYarden was included in the Principality of Galilee.
 Because of internal disputes, the region was handed over to the noble Velos family, who built a fortified estate there in the 30s of the 12th century.

 In 1168, the Velos family sold the estate to the Knights Hospitalier, and it was they who built the strong fortress, which can be seen there to this day.
 The fortress was named Belvoir.
 Abu Shama, a 12th-century Muslim historian, described the fortress as being “set amidst the stars like an eagle’s nest and the abode of the moon.”